fbertran/formalisms/doc/presentation.md

 # Some considerations
 1. Literals and n-ary operators should have the highest priority of the different operators.
 2. If our expression allows variables, they must be added last.
-3. Patterns have been created for the most common operator types; if other types are needed, the pattern must be defined for the parser to handle it.
+3. Patterns have been created for the most common operator types; if other types are needed, the pattern must be defined for the parser to be able to handle it.

 ---